 SERIOUS COMPLICATIONS OF PPCM

-Most serious complications of PPCM can be either avoided or decreased.
-(See Case Reports 1 through 5.)
+Most serious complications of PPCM can be either avoided or decreased (See Case Reports 1 through 5.)
 The most serious complications of PPCM (ventricular tachyarrhythmmias, thromboembolic events, chronic cardiomyopathy) are found when the diagnostic or baseline LVEF is below 0.30-0.35[3-5,9-17]: In the IPAC study, 5/6 major adverse events (death or transplant or left ventricular assist device) occurred in those with baseline LVEF < 0.30, confirming that women with severe systolic dysfunction at presentation have the poorest outcomes[17].
 As such, this group may represent a target for future interventional trials.

 It is also important to be certain that the best treatment is being implemented for all; but particularly for those in this LVEF under 0.30 category so as to help prevent the major complications: Adequate anticoagulation to help prevent thromboembolic phenomena; heart rhythm monitoring and devices to recognize and treat dangerous arrhythmias; and full use of evidence-based AHA Guideline therapy to help achieve eventual recovery[25].